How do you get supported independent living in your plan?

 What if you don’t agree with our decision?

-If supported independent living doesn’t meet our NDIS funding criteria, we can’t include the support in your plan.
+If we decide supported independent living supports don’t meet our NDIS funding criteria, we can’t include them in your plan.

 There are lots of ways we might be able to help though, so talk to us if you’re in this situation.
 For example, we may include other home and living supports that meet your needs.

-We can also give you written reasons on why we made the decision.
-Contact us if you’d like reasons for our decision.
+We'll give you written reasons why we made the decision.
+You can contact us if you’d like more details about the reasons for our decision.

-If you don't agree with the decision we’ve made, you can ask for an internal review of our decision.
+If you don't agree with a decision we make about supported independent living supports, you can ask for an internal review of our decision.
 You’ll need to ask for an internal review within 3 months of getting your plan.

 Learn more about reviewing our decisions.